IgorMozetic/nodeJS-express-crud/README.md

 ### API with crud of soccer players

-For now the api is still using memory as data save, but I will create another API that will be integrated with MongoDB and an API that the data will be saved in LocalStorage.
+For now the api is still using memory as data save, but I will create another API that will be integrated with MongoDB.

 ### CRUD
 <ul>